-Junior and senior prehealth students will be available in Spring 2014 to chat with you about your prehealth questions and concerns.
+Junior and senior prehealth students are available to chat with you about your prehealth questions and concerns.
 Consider this a great complement to meeting with your prehealth advisor!
 Sign-up sheets will go out in the morning in 108 Norton Hall, but if you cannot sign up, consider just dropping by to say hello!
 Our peer advisors are excited and very willing to speak to you, and you can benefit from their expertise and experience.

 If you have a question for the Peer Advisors but cannot make their office hours you can e-mail them at UBPrehealthPeer@gmail.com.
 Please note that the Peer Advisors answer the e-mails during their office hours, it may take a few days for a response.

 Connor Arquette: Area of Interest: Allopathic (MD) Medical School